 There are only a handful of destinations where you can experience the Bioluminescence phenomenon, and Cayman is fortunate enough to be one of them!

 Bioluminescence is the emission of light from the extremely high concentrations of bioluminescent phytoplankton that live in the water.
 When disturbed, they emit a burst of light flash lasting a fraction of a second.
 This light emission is used as protection to scare predators.
-Companies you can contact to take you into the bio bay when there is very little moon (and the best time to go) include: Cayman Kayaks (345 926 4467), Crazy Crab (345 927 2722), Sea Elements (345 936 8687), The Sweet Spot (345 925 8129) and White Sand Water Sports (345 938 7263).
+Contact : Cayman Kayaks (345 926 4467) for trips to the Bio Bay.

 The Bioluminescent Bay is located on the North Side of Grand Cayman.
 It is a 10-15 minute kayak from Rum Point, Starfish Point and Kaibo, and approximately a 45 minute ride by boat from Seven Mile Beach.